chrisgalgojr/chrisgalgojr.github.io/index.md

 title: "Welcome to my website!"
 ---

 Hi!

-I'm Christopher.
-I am a research assistant/ PhD researcher at Wageningen University and Research.
+My name is Christopher.

-Currently, I am busy with activities related to BEATLES, a project funded by Horizon Europe, which aims to propose innovative systemic solutions to encourage long-term and large-scale transitions to sustainable, productive, and climate smart agri-food systems.
+Currently, I am busy working as a PhD Researcher at Wageningen University and Research and a task-leader for BEATLES, a Horizon Europe funded project, which aims to propose innovative systemic solutions to encourage long-term and large-scale transitions to sustainable, productive, and climate smart agri-food systems.

 In my free time, I like to read, dance, listen to music, do karaoke and run.